-- identifies a build-out period of 15 years or more to deliver the South Wokingham SDL.
+6.4.1 The Wokingham Borough Housing Trajectory identifies a build-out period of 15 years or more to deliver the South Wokingham SDL.
 Infrastructure and development should be delivered at the right time and in the right place to ensure a high quality and sustainable community is established.
-Regard should be given to the phasing indicated in the Infrastructure Delivery and Contributions SPD.
-Piecemeal and ad hoc planning applications which fail to deliver coherent and integrated strategic infrastructure will be resisted. - 6.4.2 The phasing plans submitted with planning applications will be expected to be in accordance with the following principles:
+Regard should be given to the phasing indicated in the Infrastructure SPD.
+Piecemeal and ad hoc planning applications which fail to deliver coherent and integrated strategic infrastructure will be resisted.
+Reference should be made to the Infrastructure Delivery SPD for clear guidance on the phasing of infrastructure.

-- Establish key public transport infrastructure and routes, especially the SDR, at the early phase; - Concentrate residential development north of the railway line primarily in the first instance but with sufficient infrastructure provided for the whole SDL to be developed; - Ensure the two Neighbourhood Centres and schools are delivered early on in the development; - Include requisite green infrastructure in addition to the SANG; - Each development phase should contribute to the wider infrastructure costs to ensure it can be delivered and later phases remain viable; and - Develop integrated neighbourhoods and avoid disconnected and isolated pockets of residential development.
+- 6.4.2 The phasing plans submitted with planning applications will be expected to be in accordance with the following principles: - Establish key public transport infrastructure and routes, especially the SDR, at the early phase; - Concentrate residential development north of the railway line primarily in the first instance but with sufficient infrastructure provided for the whole SDL to be developed; - Ensure the Local and two Neighbourhood Centres are delivered early on in the development phase;

-6.4.3 The Local Planning Authority will seek an overarching infrastructure planning application or Infrastructure Delivery Plan to demonstrate how each SDL will deliver the infrastructure requirements laid down in the Infrastructure Delivery SPD and Policies CP18-21 and Appendix 7 of the Core Strategy.
-Developers should take a co-ordinated approach to the delivery of necessary infrastructure, facilities and services.
+- Include requisite green infrastructure in addition to the SANG; - Each development phase should contribute to the wider infrastructure costs to ensure it can be delivered and later phases remain viable; and - Develop outwards with integrated neighbourhoods and avoid disconnected and isolated pockets of residential development. - 6.4.3 The Local Planning Authority will seek an overarching infrastructure outline planning application or Infrastructure Delivery Plan to demonstrate how each SDL will deliver the infrastructure requirements laid down in the Infrastructure Delivery SPD and Policies CP18-21 and Appendix 7 of the Core Strategy.